First Flag of the Texas Navy 1836

 - Heavy canvas header with three brass grommets

 - 4 rows of stitching on the fly end to prevent premature fraying

 History of the 1836 Texas Navy flag

 Authorized by David G. Burnet, provisional president of the Republic of Texas, this flag became the official flag of the Texas Navy on April 9, 1836, only 12 days before the battle of San Jacinto.
-The flag was designed by the Commodore of the Republic of Texas Navy, Charles Hawkins and thus is also referred to as the Hawkins Flag.
+The flag was designed by the Commodore of the Republic of Texas Navy, Charles Hawkins, and thus is also referred to as the Hawkins Flag.
 The design was very similar to the American flag as well as the Chilean and Liberian national flags and was often mistaken for those countries.
-The Republic of Texas Navy Flag received far more exposure during the 1830's and 1840's that did the Burnet flag, so many people around the world were familiar with the Texas Navy flag long after Texas became the 28th State of the United States.
+The Republic of Texas Navy Flag received far more exposure during the 1830s and 1840s than did the Burnet flag.
+As a result, many people around the world at that time were familiar with the Texas Navy flag long after Texas became the 28th State of the United States.